Mathnstein/DjangoTutorial/README.md

 To access the admin side of the app you will need to create a superuser and log its credentials with `python manage.py createsuperuser`.
 Once that exists, you can log into the internal workings of the app through [](http://127.0.0.1:8000/admin/).

 Once you have explored the features and have added your models to the admin site, then you are ready to push up your changes.

+## Part 3 - User-Facing Views
+To incorporate python and html, we will write html files that take in javascript-like code but is interpreted as python.
+Inside html we can have python based functions and object recognition.
+Using proper templating and url name spacing is key to making sure the output looks nice and the code is unambiguous .

+## Part 4 - Form processing